Byron/gitoxide/cargo-features.md

 ### git-protocol

 The _client_ portion of the protocol uses `git-transport` to communicate to a server.
-For it to be usable, one of the following features must be selected.
+For it to be available, one of the following features must be selected.

 - _mutually exclusive_